Assassination and terrorism in Iran: 2010–2012 scientist assassinations

 Four Iranian nuclear scientists were assassinated between 2010 and 2012, and a fifth was wounded in a failed assassination attempt.
 The Iranian government has accused Israel of committing the attacks, a claim which Israel has denied.

 2017 Tehran attacks

-On 7 June 2017, multiple attacks were reported across Iran's capital city Tehran, including a shooting in the Iranian parliament and a suicide bombing at the Mausoleum of Ayatollah Khomeini.
-The attacks appear to have been coordinated.
-The last major terror attack in Iran was the 2010 Chabahar suicide bombing.
+On June 7, 2017, two simultaneous terrorist attacks were carried out by five terrorists belonging to the Islamic State of Iraq and the Levant (ISIL).
+The Iranian Parliament building and the Mausoleum of Ruhollah Khomeini, both in Tehran, Iran, were hit, leaving 17 civilians dead and 43 wounded.

 2018 Ahvaz attack

-On 22 September 2018, a military parade was attacked in Ahvaz, a southwestern Iranian city.
+On September 22, 2018, a military parade was attacked in Ahvaz, a southwestern Iranian city.

 2018 Chabahar suicide bombing

-On 6 December 2018, a suicide bomber detonated his car near a police station killing two policemen and wounding dozens more.
+On December 6, 2018, a suicide bomber detonated his car near a police station killing two policemen and wounding dozens more.

+2022 stabbings at Imam Reza shrine

+On April 5, 2022, a stabbing attack took place at the Imam Reza Shrine in Mashhad, Iran, killing two Shia clerics and wounding a third.
+The perpetrator, identified as foreign national Abdullatif Moradi, was immediately arrested along with six others accused of assisting him.
+The victims were active members of non-profit constructing and cultural communities.